jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 ```

 :::tip XHR vs fetch
-Most of the modern applications nowadays use rather [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) than [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) which is what Cypress expects to be used.
+Most of the modern applications nowadays use [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) while Cypress still expects [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) to be used.
 The most common workaround is to remove fetch from window object and let an application fallback to polyfill with XHR underneath.

 See [Experimental Fetch Polyfill](https://www.cypress.io/blog/2020/06/29/experimental-fetch-polyfill/) blog post for more details.
 :::

-With `onAnyRequest` option passed to `cy.server`, we can intercept - as you might guess - any request coming from the application for the duration of test.
+With `onAnyRequest` option passed to `cy.server`, we can intercept - as you might guess - any request coming from the application for the duration of the test.

 By now, we had everything necessary to implement our test scenarios.
 Until we got into trouble with authentication again when we tried to go from dashboard to the detail of one specific booking.